kettubot/kettu-docs/Guides/Setting up lockchannel.md

 - Category Channel: revokes `SendMessages` & `Connect`, supports hide arguments

-To make sure Kettu lockchannel is effect make sure no normal user has any of the listed perms above as a channel override.
-Make sure however, that your staff team, Kettu and any other bots or users you want have these perms set as an override so they can continue speaking normally during a lock down.
+To make sure Kettu lockchannel is effective make sure no normal user has any of the listed perms above as a channel override.
+Make sure however that your staff team, Kettu and any other bots or users you want have these perms set as an override so they can continue speaking normally during a lock down.

 ## How to test